 |Undergraduate classes with fewer than 50 students||85%|

-It is the goal of the University of Delaware Department of Campus and Public Safety to do everything possible to create an environment where people can feel safe to learn, work, live, and visit.
+The University of Delaware Department of Public Safety works to create an environment where people can feel safe to learn, work, live and visit and is committed to providing quality service and protection to the entire University community.

 The Carnegie Classification's were created "to reference the great diversity of colleges and universities in the United States, and ... enable [people] to identify groups of roughly comparable institutions."
 For information on the Carnegie Classifications system, please visit their website: http://classifications.carnegiefoundation.org/